 Several weeks later, clear out of the blue he told me that he had his list of 40 things!
 I was blown away.
 He handed me the list.
 I actually began to cry reading it.
 His list is very introspective.

 He told me that it had taken him these last several weeks to make the list because he wasn’t trying to come up with 40 things off the top of his head.
 He wanted it to be genuine life lessons.
 I appreciate my husband so much.
 Sometimes, when I am awake and my husband is still sleeping, I lay my hand on his shoulder and pray for him.
 Wives, you simply must pray for your husbands!
 I always pray the same prayer.
 I ask God to continue to bless him, keep him safe and give him wisdom, knowledge and understanding.

-Before you begin to read this list, let me say 2 things.
+Before you begin to read this list, let me say two things.

-2. Would you accept my challenge to create your own introspective list of the things you have learned in your lifetime?
+Would you accept my challenge to create your own introspective list of the things you have learned in your lifetime?
 My list is right here which took me several years to complete and that leads me to one more lesson I learned, Finish what you started!

 40 Things I Have Learned In 40 Years by Stacy Wood

 1. Jesus is the only way to Heaven.